What are oral cavity and oropharyngeal cancers?

 Many types of tumors (abnormal growths of cells) can develop in the oral cavity and oropharynx.
 They fit into 3 general categories:

-- Some are benign, or non-cancerous, which means they do not invade other tissues and do not spread to other parts of the body.
+- Benign or non-cancerous growths that do not invade other tissues and do not spread to other parts of the body.

-- Some growths start off harmless but can later develop into cancer.
+- Harmless growths that can later develop into cancer.
 These are known as pre-cancerous conditions.

-- Other tumors are cancerous.
-They can grow into surrounding tissues and spread to other parts of the body.
+- Cancerous tumors that can grow into surrounding tissues and spread to other parts of the body.

 Benign (non-cancerous) tumors